KC-7/python-quiz/README.md

 - Create a statistics section at the end of the quiz to anaylize and display user data.
 Provide stats such as average user score and display a chart or graph in terminal.
 - Consider implementing a 30 second timer for each question.
 - Add difficulty levels with different points, eg. 50 points correct answer on easy or 100 points on hard.
+- Reimplement the internal restart quiz function without calling the main function and creating a recursion.

 ## Deployment: 🌐